 Whether it’s floating through the jungle rivers of Borneo, the mountains of Mongolia, or the desert rivers of Utah, the possibilities are endless.
 At NOLS, we use packrafts to explore the Alaskan wilderness.
 Currently, NOLS runs two different packrafting routes in Alaska’s Wrangell and Talkeetna mountain ranges.
 Both routes are roughly 250 miles in length and offer beautiful alpine hiking, fun whitewater paddling and excellent wildlife viewing opportunities.
 A month of travel through Alaska won't just develop your map reading and river reading skills, it will also inspire you to keep dreaming big.

-These pictures and map tell the story of the month-long packrafting expedition with NOLS in the summer of 2017 in Wrangell-St Elias National Park.
+The pictures and map below tell the story of a month-long packrafting expedition with NOLS in the summer of 2017 in Wrangell-St Elias National Park.

 This map shows the route we took (you can zoom in and zoom out and spot all the places where we went).

 Packrafting courses begin with practicing skills in flatwater before tackling more technical sections of river.
 On Jack Lake in the Wrangells, students get familiar with packing in “river mode,” paddle strokes, maneuvering the rafts, and performing a self rescue (righting the boat and re-entering in the current without assistance from others or having to swim to shore.)

 We save space in our packs by using our paddles to set up our tarps and tents.
 Gravel bars are also the perfect site to makelow-impact fires for cooking, which helps eliminate the additional weight of fuel.
 In camp, packrafts can be used as a couch and some paddlers will sleep on the floors of their boats instead of a sleeping pad.